Kwame Nkrumah, the father and architect of Ghana’s

 leader.

-lost Congo in 1960, he was assassinated, later his body exhumed and dissolved
+lost Congo in 1960, he was assassinated, and later his body was exhumed and dissolved

 prominent black leaders in America, including Malcolm X and Martin Luther